hyperform-dev/hyperform/README.md

 ## Basic Usage

 ```
-$ hf init                           # Create config in this directory
+$ hf init
-$ hf deploy some/file.js [--url]    # Deploy exports to AWS Lambda / Google Cloud Functions
+$ hf deploy some/file.js [--url]
 ```

 ### ✍️ Write functions

-Export each function you want to deploy.
 You can name them anything.
+Just export them from the file.